evrythng/digital-link.js/README.md

 # digital-link.js

-SDK for creating, verifying, and representing/transferring GS1 Digital Links.
+Javascript library for creating, verifying, and representing/transferring GS1 Digital Links.

 This is the library powering the
 [EVRYTHNG GS1 Digital Link Tools](https://digital-link.evrythng.com) project,
 which allows easy generation and validation of GS1 Digital Links via a UI.